ViratJain06/Live-Chat-Web-App/README.md

 ![Screenshot 2023-06-25 000943](https://github.com/ViratJain06/Live-Chat-Web-App/assets/117646340/582ccd42-ddb9-4390-b3b1-8fe2b47fa829)

 Steps to Start the App locally🪜
-Install the Public Dependencies
+- Install the Public Dependencies

-make sure you are in public directory. run following command npm install
+  - make sure you are in public directory.
+  - run following command
+     npm install

-Install the Server Dependencies
+- Install the Server Dependencies

-make sure you are in Server directory. run following command npm install
+  - make sure you are in Server directory.
+  - run following command
+    npm install

-In the Server Directory there's a .env file.
+- In the Server Directory there's a .env file.
 Change the value of mongodb inside the file.
 Set the value as your mongodb connection url.

-Run server by running following command (before this, make sure you are in server directory)
+- Run server by running following command (before this, make sure you are in src directory) npm start

-npm start
-Run application by running following command (before this, make sure you are in public directory )

-npm start
-Happy Chatting!!
+- Happy Chatting!!